 The breast augmentation recovery process involves a type of timeline, including:

-If you’re interested in breast augmentation, please contact Legacy Plastic Surgery in Exton, Pennsylvania today at 610-524-8244 to schedule your consultation.
-Our plastic surgeons and skilled medical staff serve patients from Exton, Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and other areas.
+If you’re interested in breast augmentation, please contact Legacy Plastic Surgery today at 610-524-8244 (Exton) or 717-435-9534 (Lancaster) to schedule your consultation.
+Our plastic surgeons and skilled medical staff serve patients from Exton, Lancaster, Chester County, Lancaster, County, Philadelphia, Southeastern Pennsylvania, and Delaware.